Soft gravitational radiation from multi-body collisions: Conclusions and remarks

 \section{Conclusions and remarks}

-In this paper, we computed the sub-leading order expansion of the gravitational radiation energy spectrum $dE^{GW}/d\omega$ in the ZFL from a generic multi-body or multi-particle collision.
-Our result can be applied on both massless and massive fundamental/composite particle scattering with every spin as well as to bodies such as Black Holes.
+In this paper, we computed the sub-leading order expansion of the gravitational radiation energy spectrum $dE^{GW}/d\omega$ in the ZFL for a generic multi-body or multi-particle collision.
+Our result can be applied on both massless and massive fundamental/composite particle scatterings with every spin as well as to bodies such as Black Holes.

 As an application, we considered the case of sub-leading soft emission from a gravitational elastic scattering.
 From the point of view of BH physics, it can be the case of a test body deflected, but not captured, by a BH.